weliveindetail/blog/_posts/2017-07-19-debugging-clang.markdown

 ## Driver vs. Frontend

 In Clang driver (clang/clang-cl) and frontend (cc1) are separate entities.
-The driver mainly manages compile jobs and transforms command line arguments from GCC- or MSVC-compatible ones to an independent internal representation.
+The driver mainly manages scheduling for compile jobs and transforms command line arguments from GCC- or MSVC-compatible ones to an independent internal representation.
 Then for each job it forks itself with the new set of arguments that invoke the frontend directly.
 AFAIK the reasons for this behavior are mostly historical.
 However, there are a few benefits with it:
-* memory deallocated in the forked clang can be skipped as it will be cleaned up with the process
+* in each fork memory deallocation can be skipped as the system cleans it up with the process
-* if the forked clang crashes the parent clang process can generate a preprocessed source to serve as a test case
+* if the forked clang crashes, the parent process can generate a preprocessed source to serve as a test case

-This issue was discussed in more detail on the [cfe-dev] mailing list some time ago: [http://lists.llvm.org/pipermail/cfe-dev/2014-January/034870.html](http://lists.llvm.org/pipermail/cfe-dev/2014-January/034870.html).
+The issue was discussed in more detail on the [cfe-dev] mailing list some time ago:<br> [http://lists.llvm.org/pipermail/cfe-dev/2014-January/034870.html](http://lists.llvm.org/pipermail/cfe-dev/2014-January/034870.html).

 ## So how can we debug the Clang frontend?